py-tony/how-to-use-the-windaedm-assistant-from-china-care-medical/README.md

 # How to use WindaEDM in your Hospital

-In this tutorial we will be going through step by step on how to use the WindaEDM.
+In this tutorial we will be going through step by step on how to use the WindaEDM to manage hospital equipment.
-You can also expect clear direction and explanation of:
+You can also expect clear directions and explanations of:

 - What is WindaEDM
-- How to download
+- How to download it
 - How to set it up.
 - How to use it as a Nurse